goat-community/goat/README.md

 ## About

-This homebase of Geo Open Accessibility Tool (GOAT).
+This is the homebase of Geo Open Accessibility Tool (GOAT).
 GOAT is meant to be an open source, interactive, flexible and useful web-tool for accessibility planning.

 For more information: